InternLM/InternLM/ecosystem/README.md

 LMDeploy is an efficient toolkit for compressing, deploying, and serving LLMs and VLMs.

-With only 4 lines of codes, you can perform `internlm2-chat-7b` inference after `pip install lmdeploy`:
+With only 4 lines of code, you can perform `internlm2-chat-7b` inference after `pip install lmdeploy`:

 ```python
 from lmdeploy import pipeline